 - Local municipality (structural, zoning, building)

-- Miami-Dade County Building department (if located in unincorporated Miami-Dade County)
+- Miami-Dade County Regulatory and Economic Resources Department (if located in unincorporated Miami-Dade County)

 - Florida Department of Environmental Protection (FDEP)

 - U.S. Environmental Protection Agency (training, certification, equipment specifications and procedures)

 - Corporations operating at a business location must obtain a Certificate of Use (if within Unincorporated Miami-Dade County) or an Occupational License (when within a Municipality) before applying.